stevenh1223/stevenh1223/README.md

 Welcome to my GitHub!
 I'm a physician turned aspiring quant, passionate about data-driven decision-making, algorithmic trading, and statistical modeling.
 With a background in medicine and formal training in computer science and probability, I bring a unique interdisciplinary perspective to quantitative analysis.

 ## 🔬 Background
-- 🎓 MD, Taipei Medical University
+- 🎓 MD, Taipei Medical University (TMU)
 - 💊 Former physician at Chang Gung & TMU Hospitals (2021–2023)
 - 💻 Enrolled in the MS in Computer Science (Bridge), Columbia University